alf808/neo-depot/README.md

 There are more examples at the start of this README and in the `main.py` file's module comment.

-In some cases, you might want to `inspect` an NEO to check that the diameter and hazardous filters behave correctly.

-Again, recall that you can use the `interactive` subcommand to load the database once and perform several `query` and `inspect` commands, which will avoid excessively waiting for your code to reload the database with each command.

-Additionally, you can use the pre-written unit tests to exercise each of these steps.
-You can read the test files if you'd like to see exactly which test cases we use.
+Additionally, use the pre-written unit tests to exercise each of these steps.

 ```
 $ python -m unittest tests.test_query tests.test_limit
 ```

 There are a total of 37 unit tests for this task.
-You can use these tests during development as well.
-As you implement individual filter types, you'll pass more and more of the tests.

 When this task is complete, all tests should pass.

 ### Task 4: Report the results.

-Fantastic!
-You've successfully written code to filter and limit the database of close approaches with user-specified criteria.
+This code is written to filter and limit the database of close approaches with user-specified criteria.
 So far, the results have been simply printed to standard output.

-For this task, you'll implement functions in `write.py` to save these results to an output file.
-You'll write two functions:
+Implement functions in `write.py` to save these results to an output file.
+Write two functions:

 - `write_to_csv`: Write a stream of `CloseApproach` objects to a specific CSV file.
 - `write_to_json`: Write a stream of `CloseApproach` objects to a specific JSON file.

 Each of these functions accepts two arguments: `results` and `filename`.

 The `results` parameter is a stream of `CloseApproach` objects, as produced by the `limit` function.
 The `filename` parameter is a Path-like object with the name of the output file.
-You can `open(filename, 'w')` as usual.
+Write file: `open(filename, 'w')` as usual.

 If there are no results, then `write_to_csv` should just write a header row, and `write_to_json` should just write an empty list.